kevbite/kevbite.github.io/_posts/2015-09-14-getting-along-with-automapper-and-autofac.md

 #### Long mapping configuration

-I'm really only going to say one this about long mapping configurations and that's everyone should start using [mapping profiles](https://github.com/AutoMapper/AutoMapper/wiki/Configuration#profile-instances), these are used to organize AutoMapper configuration so you don't just end up with a big long list of `Mapper.CreateMap<>` in your program.main() It just consolidates it and makes it easier to manage later down the line.
+I'm really only going to say one thing about long mapping configurations and that's everyone should start using [mapping profiles](https://github.com/AutoMapper/AutoMapper/wiki/Configuration#profile-instances), these are used to organize AutoMapper configuration so you don't just end up with a big long list of `Mapper.CreateMap<>` in your program.main() It just consolidates it and makes it easier to manage later down the line.

 #### Dependency hell

 Have you ever wanted to push in your own service or repository to a formatter, resolver or type converter before?
-Imagine we have an object that has a member of an enum and is required to be mapped to say a localized string which is store in a database, This sounds simple right?
+Imagine we have an object that has a member of an enum and is required to be mapped to say a localized string which is stored in a database, this sounds simple right?
 Well really it all depends how AutoMapper was originally setup, but if you have an IoC to hand you can simply call:

 ```csharp
 Mapper.Configuration.ConstructServicesUsing(ioc.Resolve);
 ```

-Many times i've not had the IoC to hand when AutoMapper is being setup or its being setup with some crazy hand rolled reflection code so its mission impossible to set the property.
+Many times I've not had the IoC to hand when AutoMapper is being setup or it's being setup with some crazy hand rolled reflection code so it's mission impossible to set the property.

 ## Autofac

-Even though I've just been ranting about how annoying it can get, recently I've been working on a nice greenfield project where I had the chance to configure AutoMapper as i saw fit.
-Seeing as the IoC is core to configuring all my dependencies and wirings, i feel no reason why i shouldn't let it setup all my AutoMapper configuration too.
+Even though I've just been ranting about how annoying it can get, recently I've been working on a nice greenfield project where I've had the chance to configure AutoMapper as I saw fit.
+Seeing as the IoC is core to configuring all my dependencies and wirings, I feel no reason why I shouldn't let it setup all my AutoMapper configuration too.
 So I decided to roll a nice Module to encapsulate configuring AutoMapper:

 ```csharp
 public class AutoMapperModule : Module